 The responsibilities of the Study Leader Assistants (SLAs) are to welcome new members to class, take attendance, and act as liaison between the classroom and the office.
 We need an assistant for every class.
 Volunteer by email when registration opens.

 Inclement Weather Days

 - Classes will not be held if the Pittsburgh Public Schools are closed for inclement weather.
-If the Pittsburgh City Schools have a 2 hour delay, we will hold our 9:00 am classes unless the study leader does not want to hold the class.
+If the Pittsburgh City Schools have a 2-hour delay, we will hold our classes as scheduled unless the study leader does not want to hold the class.
 Please use common sense when venturing out.

 - Check the TV or online at pghboe.net for school closings.
 Should the weather turn poor during the day and classes are canceled, the office will make every attempt to contact everyone by email and by the phone.